Travel Writing Examples: A Presentation by Max Hartshorne and Paul Shoul of GoNOMAD Travel

 Peter Heller quote on overused words and phrases

-My favorite is Jeffery Taylor, who travels to rough parts of the world like Siberia.
+My favorite is Jeffrey Taylor, who travels to rough parts of the world like Siberia.

 Create a blog.